blackangel6/Python-Projects/README.md

 # Python-Projects
-Library of some Python Project Work
+print(f"Library of some Python Project Work")